b00tl04d/ism-notes-from-year-2-sem-2-onwards/SPIM/IM/Lesson 2.md

 <br>

-Updating the knowledge base with the specific incident
+Updating the knowledge base with the specific incident details for the next time handling

+Recognize security weaknesses and threats

+Identifying and mitigating all vulnerabilities that were exploited